uhsnavihs23/uhsnavihs23.github.io/_tabs/about.md

 ---
-# the default layout is 'page'
 layout: page
 title: About
-icon: fas fa-info-circle
+icon: fas fa-user
-order: 4
+order: 3
+permalink: /about/
 ---
 Hi, I’m Shivanshu Sharma!

 Welcome to my personal corner of the internet.